Supporting the Development of Young Children in American Indian and Alaska Native Communities Who Are Affected by Alcohol and Substance Exposure

 U.S. Department of Health and Human Services

-American Indians, Alaska Natives, and Native Hawaiians · Child welfare · Children and youth · Health disparities · Substance abuse · Wellness, health promotion, and disease prevention
+American Indian or Alaska Native · Child welfare · Children and youth · Health disparities · Substance use and misuse · Wellness, health promotion, and disease prevention